statisticssweden/GDB.M2M.Service/readme.md

 7. The application will send the file.

 # Directory structure
 The application is built to run on one server, but support differerent reportees/information providers.
 This is solved by using a strict directory structure to define which information provider the file belongs to.
-The structure is defined as such: `[read-diretory]\[organisationsnummer]\[fileformat]`
+The structure is defined as such: `[read-diretory]\[organisationsnummer]\[referenceperiod]\[fileformat]`

-In reality it could translate to this: `C:\Temp\999000-0045\V40`
+In reality it could translate to this: `C:\Temp\999000-0045\2022-06-30\V40`

 When running the application and you put a file in the directory above it will send the file as `999000-0045` and define the fileformat as `V40`.
 If you put the file in `C:\Temp` it will use the values in app.config instead.